kubernetes/community/community/elections/2017/aaronschlesinger_bio.md

 # About

 I'm a Sr. Software Engineer, Microsoft Azure Containers Group.
-I have the blessing of Microsoft to work on Kubernetes.

-I'm a passionate engineer, teacher and leader with over 10 years software engineering and architecture experience in a wide variety of fields.
+I'm a passionate engineer, teacher and leader with over 10 years software engineering and architecture experience.

 I believe that Kubernetes will truly succeed when we improve the developer and user experience.

 # Experience

-I have made contributions to [helm](https://github.com/kubernetes/helm), [helm charts](https://github.com/kubernetes/charts), [minikube](https://github.com/kubernetes/minikube), [service-catalog](https://github.com/kubernetes-incubator/service-catalog) and I am a co-lead of SIG-Service-Catalog.
+I've made contributions to [helm](https://github.com/kubernetes/helm), [helm charts](https://github.com/kubernetes/charts), [minikube](https://github.com/kubernetes/minikube), [service-catalog](https://github.com/kubernetes-incubator/service-catalog) and I am a co-lead of SIG-Service-Catalog.

 Outside of Kubernetes, I've spent over 10 years speaking at conferences, teaching Go & Scala, building large systems, sitting on standards bodies, and contributing to other open source